 I got to say the lower part of the park has an unremarkable music summer festival feeling to it.
 But all is forgiven by the surrounding scenery once you start exploring the surroundings.

 The highlight are the swimmable Skradinski Buk waterfalls.
-These are a set of 400-meter wide magnificent waterfalls that end up in stunning natural pools, reflecting the green of the surrounding lush vegetation.
-One of the most incredible sights I’ve ever seen!
+This set of 400-meter wide magnificent waterfalls that end up in stunning natural pools, reflecting the green of the surrounding lush vegetation.
+It’s definitely one of the most memorable experiences you can have in the Dalmatian Coast.

 I also had time to explore further trails around the Skradinski Buk full of caves, lakes and other waterfalls which only proved how beautiful and special this place is.
 The whole park seems a distorted reality.
 It seems someone tuned up the contrast and saturation configurations: everything around overflows your eyes with color!

-It’s worthwhile to spend a day here, hiking, biking and of course swimming in the waterfalls.
+It’s worthwhile to spend a day here, hiking, biking or whatever you want to do in nature.
 Everything happens for a reason and I was glad I came to Krka instead.
-I would be absolutely bummed to miss out to jump on these emerald-looking natural pools.
-It’s definitely one of the most memorable experiences you can have in the Dalmatian Coast.

 You can enter the park in five different points.
 As most people visit from Šibenik (a 20-min ride), the two most popular starting points are Skradin and Lozovac at the southern end.